isaacnmm/pestpolicy-hugo2XX/content/posts/what-animals-eat-cockroaches/index.md

 Lizards (including iguanas or geckos ) will feed on insects including cockroaches. https://www.youtube.com/watch?v=PRJboAboJfo&feature=youtu.be Other roach predators:
-- Some roach predators such as lizards, frogs, and toads will reach the bugs using their�sticky and long tongues - and ultimately crushing the roaches using the strong jaws.
+- Some roach predators such as lizards, frogs, and toads will reach the bugs using theirsticky and long tongues - and ultimately crushing the roaches using the strong jaws.
 - Wasps also lay eggs that hatch into larvae that'll eat the roaches while also the spores of the entomopathogenic fungi will attack cockroaches to exterminate them within weeks.
-### 6.�Frogs
+### 6.Frogs
 Frogs such as the popular
 [Spring Peeper](https://animaldiversity.org/site/accounts/information/Pseudacris_crucifer.html)
 and